-15.-(1) The Board or the Chief Executive Officer may appoint such officers or agents as the Board or the Chief Executive Officer considers necessary for the efficient exercise, performance and discharge of the functions of the Board or the Chief Executive Officer.
+15.-(1) The Chief Executive Officer may appoint such officers or agents as the Chief Executive Officer considers necessary for the efficient exercise, performance and discharge of the functions of the Chief Executive Officer.

-(2) The officers and agents appointed under subsection (1) must be remunerated in a manner and at rates subject to terms and conditions determined by the Board.
+(2) The officers and agents appointed under subsection (1) must be remunerated in a manner and at rates subject to terms and conditions determined by the Chief Executive Officer.